The competition is meant to reward action and encourage students to:

 - Does the team have significant evidence that the solution is validated (i.e., letters of intent, purchase contracts, sales, partners, etc.)?

 - Finalists will should be prepared to give a 10-minute online pitch about their project (slides optional).
 This will be judged by a panel of judges who are entrepreneurs and investors.
 Judging criteria will be provided to each team selected as finalists.
-The final competition will occur on Friday, April 16, 2021.
+The final competition will occur on a to-be-determined date.

 - Note: All competitions and judging will happen in a livestream virtual format for 2021.
 There will be no in-person competition held at Beacom Hall.

 Award recipients will be provided with contact information for each sponsor and those providing in-kind services.
 Arrangements for these prizes are made directly between the award recipients and the in-kind providers, and are subject to the provider’s limitations.